pandastrike/coreos-reflector/README.md

 ## Deployment

-1. The private key will be provided to you via the file `CoreOS-Reflector.pem`.
+1. The private key will be provided to you via the file `ec2-pandastrike-id_rsa`.
 Add this private key as an identity to your SSH authentication agent.
 This grants you remote access to our CoreOS cluster via fleetctl's SSH based tools (More on that later).

-  > TODO - Talk to Lance about setting up an address with DNS

   ```
+  chmod 400 ec2-pandastrike-id_rsa
-  ssh-add CoreOS-Reflector.pem
+  ssh-add ec2-pandastrike-id_rsa
-  > Identity added: CoreOS-Reflector.pem (CoreOS-Reflector.pem)
+  > Identity added: ec2-pandastrike-id_rsa (ec2-pandastrike-id_rsa)
   ```

   Test that your setup is configured properly by running:
   ```
-  fleetctl --tunnel 54.183.252.156 list-machines
+  fleetctl --tunnel coreos.pandastrike.com list-machines
   ```
   If everything is working, this will produce a list of every CoreOS machine in our cluster, and will look something like this.
   ```
   > MACHINE		IP		        METADATA
-  > 4916b458...
-172.31.4.246	  -
+  > 05cd8495...
+10.229.64.167	 -
-  > 736774fb...
-172.31.28.123	 -
+  > 50b58f24...
+10.250.163.185	-
-  > db45d108...
-172.31.28.122	 -
+  > c0171bc5...
+10.228.6.17	   -
   ```

 2. Clone this repo to your local machine.